 As noted by the officers of the Airborne Troops Command and the participants of the exercise, based on the results of the use of the Andromeda-D automated command and control system by the airborne tactical command and control bodies, a number of conclusions can be drawn:

-The use of ACCS in the course of planning and combat control revealed a number of advantages compared to the non-automated control method:
+The use of an automated command and control system in the course of battle planning and control has revealed a number of advantages as compared with the non-automated method of control:

 1. Achieved a high efficiency of information exchange (collection, processing and display of information (tactical situation), which increases the speed of performing basic management tasks (information tasks) many times.